italia/spid-cie-oidc-django/README.md

 #### as end user

-In the event that some other functionality is required, relating to specific RFCs and draft of these, please open an issue to integrate them as soon as possibile.
+Please open an issue if you found any bugs, or if you want to ask some other functionality relating to software design or RFCs/draft/best-practices.

 #### as developer

 Please open your Pull Requests on the dev branch.

-# License

-Apache 2

-# Authors
+# License and Authors

+This software is released under the Apache 2 License by the following authors:

 - Giuseppe De Marco <giuseppe.demarco@teamdigitale.governo.it>